Mattala Rajapaksa International Airport

 Mattala Rajapaksa International Airport (MRIA) (මත්තල රාජපක්ෂ ජාත්යන්තර ගුවන්තොටුපළ; மத்தல ராஜபக்ஷ சர்வதேச விமானநிலையம்) (IATA: HRI, ICAO: VCRI) is an international airport serving southeast Sri Lanka.
 It is located in the town of Mattala, 18 km from Hambantota.
 It is the first greenfield airport and the third international airport in the country, after Ratmalana International Airport and Bandaranaike International Airport in Colombo.

-MRIA was opened in March 2013 by President Mahinda Rajapaksa, who ordered the construction of the airport.
+MRIA was opened in March 2013 by President Mahinda Rajapaksa.
+Hambantota was the home town of the president which is seen as the main reason for its construction at this location.
 Initially, several airlines flew to the airport, including SriLankan Airlines which established a hub.
 However, due to low demand, almost all of these airlines left Mattala by 2018.

 Due to the low number of flights, it has been proposed to offer long-term aircraft parking services as well as creating flying schools and maintenance services to be offered from the airport.
-In 2016, as the airport is not generating enough revenue to pay back the loans, the Sri Lankan government called for Expressions of Interest to run commercial activities.
+In 2016, as the airport was not generating enough revenue to pay back the loans, the Sri Lankan government called for expressions of interest to run commercial activities.
 It was dubbed "The World's Emptiest International Airport" by Forbes due to its low number of flights despite the large size of the airport.
-However in 2020, newly elected Sri Lankan Government scrapped the negotiations with India to run the airport as a joint venture.
-During the COVID-19 pandemic, the airport has seen an increase in traffic due to repatriation, charter and seafarer flights.
-In 2022 the government again revived plans to run the MRIA as a Public Private Partnership as the airport continues to run at a loss.
+In 2020, a newly elected Sri Lankan Government scrapped negotiations with India to run the airport as a joint venture.
+During the COVID-19 pandemic, the airport saw some increase in traffic due to repatriation, charter, and seafarer flights.
+In 2022, the government again revived plans to run the MRIA as a public-private partnership as the airport continued to run at a loss.
+Attempts by successive governments to privatise the airport have failed, and the airport been described as a white elephant project.

 History

-A third international airport for Sri Lanka outside Colombo was considered for various reasons.
+A third international airport for Sri Lanka outside Colombo was reportedly considered for various reasons.
 Congestion was increasing at Bandaranaike International Airport, and an alternate airport was desired.
-In addition, the Rajapaksa government wanted to revitalise the tourism industry following the Sri Lankan Civil War.
+In addition, the Rajapaksa government pointed to prospects of helping the tourism industry following the Sri Lankan Civil War.
 An airport in Hambantota District would be located close to several tourist attractions, including Arugam Bay, Nuwara Eliya and Yala National Park.
-Hambantota was also the home town of the president at time, Mahinda Rajapaksa.

 It was initially planned to expand Weerawila Airport into an international airport, but the plans were scrapped due to environmental concerns.
 The site was then moved to Mattala, a small town 15 km north of Hambantota.